kimch0612/lezhin_comics_crawler/README.md

 The method to find out the number of cuts of the episode is the same as the method above.

 # How to use it
-chawler_old(new)-ver : Run by typing python chawler_old-ver.py (or chawler_new-ver.py) in cmd.
+chawler_old(new)-ver : Run by typing 'python chawler_old-ver.py' (or chawler_new-ver.py) in cmd.
-crawler_selenium-ver : Install the required modules and chrome and run python crawler_selenium-ver.py in cmd.
+crawler_selenium-ver : Install the required modules and chrome and run 'python crawler_selenium-ver.py' in cmd.
 English name of comics : Can find it in the URL.
 (ex.
 If comics url is https://www.lezhin.com/ko/comic/xxxxx, 'xxxxx' is English name of comics)
 account.json : You can save account names and passwords, tokens and whether to convert PDFs and recalled automatically when use crawler.